Photography Courses with Mike Brown and Jayne Whitelock

 Digital photography tips - shooting at nightGood lighting is critical when it comes to taking great photos - but low light is no excuse for missing good photo opportunities!

 Low light doesn’t necessarily mean ‘bad’ light, it just means there’s not much of it about.
+(Check out our Photography Videos for hints on white balance and using flash).

 Even shooting at night can still deliver some stunning results if you follow a few basic digital photography tips.